-- 1. A student shall be placed on academic probation after scoring less than 80% in any course in the LPN to RN Transition Program. - 2.
-A student shall be placed on academic probation after for unsatisfactory attendance as defined by Standard College's attendance policy. - 3.
-A student shall be dismissed from the program for scoring less than 80% on a second course in the LPN to RN Transition Program. - 4.
-A student may be placed on probation, suspended or dismissed from the program for violation of the Academic Dishonesty Policy, Professional Behavior, Code of Ethics and/or Code of Conduct. - 5.
+- 1. A student shall be placed on academic probation after scoring less than 79.5% in any course in the LPN to RN Transition Program. - 2.
+A student shall be placed on academic probation for unsatisfactory attendance as defined by Standard College's attendance policy. - 3.
+A student shall be dismissed from the program for scoring less than 79.5% on a second course in the LPN to RN Transition Program. - 4.
+A student may be placed on probation, suspended or dismissed from the program for violation of the Academic Dishonesty Policy, Remote Test-Taking Policy, Professional Behavior, Code of Ethics and/or Code of Conduct. - 5.
 A student who has been dismissed from the program for the first time may reapply to the program after 180 days. - 6.
 A student dismissed from the program for the second time may reapply after three (3) years.

-Violation of the Code of Ethics, Code of Conduct, Academic Dishonesty Policy, Professional Behavior Policy
+Violation of the Code of Ethics, Code of Conduct, Academic Dishonesty Policy, Remote Test-Taking Policy, Professional Behavior Policy

-In the event a student violates Standard College's Academic Dishonesty Policy, Professional Behavior Policy, Code of Ethics and/or Code of Conduct, the Admissions, Progression, Graduation (APG) Committee shall determine whether a probationary period shall be allotted to the student.
+In the event a student violates Standard College's Academic Dishonesty Policy, Remote Test-Taking Policy, Professional Behavior Policy, Code of Ethics and/or Code of Conduct, the Admissions, Progression, Graduation (APG) Committee shall determine whether a probationary period shall be allotted to the student.
 The purpose of a probationary period would be to offer the student the opportunity to improve or correct productivity, attitude, and behavior.
 The student will meet with the Deputy Executive Director-Academic, Dean of Student Services, or designee to develop the corrective action plan and time frame to improve or correct productivity, attitude, or behavior.